 (i) The DSP shall promptly notify the interconnecting Transmission Service Provider (TSP) and the designated contact for the DGR or DESR, and the interconnecting TSP shall notify ERCOT; and

 (ii) The Resource Entity shall submit a change request to ERCOT via the Resource Registration process.

+(4) This subsection applies solely to DGRs and DESRs.

 3.16 Standards for Determining Ancillary Service Quantities